-- Shareholder Voting Rights Trust Agreement among the VIE shareholders and the Company's subsidiary, NetEase Information Technology (Beijing) Co., Ltd. ("NetEase Beijing").
+- Shareholder Voting Rights Trust Agreement among the VIE shareholders of Guangzhou NetEase and the Company's subsidiary, NetEase Information Technology (Beijing) Co., Ltd. ("NetEase Beijing").
 Each of the VIE shareholders irrevocably appoints NetEase Beijing to represent him to exercise all the voting rights to which he is entitled as a shareholder of Guangzhou NetEase.
-The term of this agreement was 10 years from May 12, 2000, which was extended on June 10, 2011 with a term of 20 years from May 12, 2010. - Letter of Agreement.
-Each of the VIE shareholders have agreed that any amendments to be made to the agreements to which the Company, NetEase Beijing and/or their respective affiliates is a party, on the one hand, and any of their variable interest entities and/or the shareholders of such entities, on the other hand, shall be subject to the approval by the vote of a majority of the Board of the Company, excluding the vote of Mr. Ding.
+The term of this agreement is 20 years from May 12, 2010. - Letter of Agreement.
+Each of the VIE shareholders of Guangzhou NetEase have agreed that any amendments to be made to the agreements to which the Company, NetEase Beijing and/or their respective affiliates is a party, on the one hand, and any of their variable interest entities and/or the shareholders of such entities, on the other hand, shall be subject to the approval by the vote of a majority of the Board of the Company, excluding the vote of Mr. Ding.
 The VIE shareholders have also agreed that, if any amendments to the above-mentioned agreements require a vote of the shareholders of the Company or Guangzhou NetEase, as applicable, both of them will vote in their capacity as direct or indirect shareholders of these companies to act based upon the instructions of the Company's Board.
 The term of this agreement is 20 years from May 12, 2010. - Other Governance Arrangements.
 The parties have agreed that upon the Company's determination and at any time when NetEase Beijing or its affiliates are able to obtain approval to invest in and operate all or any part of any business operated by Guangzhou NetEase, NetEase Beijing or its affiliates may acquire all or any part of the assets or equity interests of Guangzhou NetEase, to the extent permitted by Chinese law.

-The principal agreements that provide the Company and its subsidiaries with such power and economic benefits over HZ Leihuo are:
+The principal agreements that provide the Company and its subsidiaries with such power and economic benefits over Hangzhou Leihuo are: